dnix/performa/src/performa/asset/residential/README.md

 This module provides modeling capabilities for multifamily residential properties, implementing the "unit-centric" paradigm where properties are modeled by unit mix rather than individual leases.
-Supports value-add scenarios, renovations, and absorption modeling for developments.
+Supports renovations and absorption modeling for developments.

 ## Key Components